Breast Cancer Prevention (PDQ®)

 - Early menstruation: Beginning to have menstrual periods at age 11 or younger increases the number of years the breast tissue is exposed to estrogen.

-- Late menopause: The more years a woman menstruates, the longer her breast tissue is exposed to estrogen.
+- Starting menopause at a later age: The more years a woman menstruates, the longer her breast tissue is exposed to estrogen.

-- Late pregnancy or never being pregnant: Because estrogen levels are lower during pregnancy, breast tissue is exposed to more estrogen in women who become pregnant for the first time after age 35 or who never become pregnant.
+- Older age at first birth or never having given birth: Because estrogen levels are lower during pregnancy, breast tissue is exposed to more estrogen in women who become pregnant for the first time after age 35 or who never become pregnant.

 Hormones, such as estrogen and progesterone, can be made into a pill form in a laboratory.
 Estrogen, progestin, or both may be given to replace the estrogen no longer made by the ovaries in postmenopausal women or women who have had their ovaries removed.
 This is called hormone replacement therapy (HRT) or hormone therapy (HT).
 Combination HRT/HT is estrogen combined with progestin.
 This type of HRT/HT increases the risk of breast cancer.
 Studies show that when women stop taking estrogen combined with progestin, the risk of breast cancer decreases.